Skip to main content

 EventWhen it fires

 Hooks with no events list fire on every supported event for backward compatibility with configs written before event filtering existed.
-You can use the dotted form (after.terraform.plan) or the hyphenated form (after-terraform-plan) — they're equivalent.
+You should use the dotted form (after.terraform.plan) in new configs.
+The legacy hyphenated form (after-terraform-plan) is still accepted and equivalent for backward compatibility.

 Built-in Kinds